Do Lactation Supplements Work?

 Some prescription medications can interfere with milk production.
 Certain medications, like decongestants and hormonal birth control methods, can reduce prolactin levels or affect the body’s response to it.
 This effect can reduce milk production or make it harder for your body to respond to the demand for more milk.

 What can you do: Review your medications with your healthcare provider.
 They may be able to suggest alternatives that are more breastfeeding-friendly or adjust your dosage to minimize any impact on your milk supply.
 Always consult with your provider before stopping or changing any medications.
+Understanding these underlying causes allows you to address the root of the problem rather than just the symptoms.

 Types of Lactation Supplements